Justice Tripp: Trapped Under Ice

 Trapped Under Ice was formed in 2007 by Justice Tripp and Sam Trapkin on guitars, with Anton Rough on vocals.
-By the time of the time of recording their demo tape later that year, the band's lineup had revolved to Justice Tripp on vocalist, Sam Trapkin and Daniel Klipa on guitars, Eric Mach on bass and Ben Esparanza on drums.
+By the time of recording their demo tape later that year, the band's lineup had revolved to Justice Tripp on vocalist, Sam Trapkin and Daniel Klipa on guitars, Eric Mach on bass and Ben Esparanza on drums.
 The band re-popularised the tough guy hardcore aesthetic and beatdown hardcore sound by incorporated polished production, danceable rhythms, and more melodic and experimental aspects into the genre.
 The band's Chad Gilbert-produced second album Big Kiss Goodnight (2011) was one of the most influential hardcore albums of its time, with Stereogum writer Tom Breiham stating in a 2023 article that "it's been years since we've gotten a new Trapped Under Ice song, but that band's influence looms large over the entire hardcore landscape today."
 In 2013, the band announced they would disbanding following their set at This is Hardcore festival.

 The band reformed in 2015, playing their first reunion show at Back To School Jam on September 12.
 The band released their third studio album Heatwave in 2017, which saw the band expand their sound to embrace some of the more unorthodox influences for hardcore that Tripp has been experimenting with as a part of Angel Dust.